 The club travels to competitions in Ohio, Michigan, Illinois, New York, Wisconsin and other states.
 Most competitions are open to all levels of skaters, with groupings based on seed times.
 As skaters advance through the ranks, there are opportunities to skate in national level Americas Cup events and National Championships.

 The Columbus Speedskating Club has produced 2 national championships, a North American Championship, countless state championships, and several top 20 nationally ranked skaters.
-Skaters have gone from Columbus to skate with elite programs in Wisconsin, Virginia, and New York.
-For skaters with the talent and the drive, the opportunity for national team memebership and National Championship is there.
+Skaters have gone from Columbus to skate with the US National Team in Utah, and with elite programs in Wisconsin, Virginia, and New York For skaters with the talent and the drive, the opportunity for national team memebership and National Championship is there.